Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 What Businesses Need to Know About Ofwat Regulation in 2026

-As a business in England that pays for water and wastewater services, it’s important to understand how regulation affects your bills, your choice of supplier, and the protections available to you.
-In 2026, regulatory oversight from Ofwat continues to shape the market, from price controls to customer protections and efficiency incentives.
+For businesses in England, it’s important to understand how regulation affects your bills, your choice of supplier, and the protections available.
+In 2026, regulatory oversight from Ofwat continues to shape the market from price controls to efficiency incentives.

 Here’s what you need to know: